 Bridging Scholarship and Pedagogy in Jewish Studies

-The project has developed an edited volume of papers on both Bible and rabbinic literature, titled Turn It and Turn It Again: Studies in the Teaching and Learning of Classical Jewish Texts (Jon A. Levisohn and Susan P. Fendrick, eds.), forthcoming from Academic Studies Press.
+The Bridging Initiative convened research seminars and conferences, generated almost 30 working papers and produced an edited volume, Turn It and Turn It Again: Studies in the Teaching and Learning of Classical Jewish Texts, Jon A. Levisohn and Susan P. Fendrick, eds.
+(Academic Studies Press, 2013).